 Will the site be accessible during the project?

-Yes, however the Catalina Grove parking lot will be closed from November 1, 2019 through March 1, 2020.
+Yes, however the Catalina Grove parking lot will be closed periodically during this project (check the Catalina Grove web page for closure updates).
 There will be multiple contractors moving in and out of the site and they will be utilizing the parking lot for staging and access.

 If you plan to be visit this winter, please use caution and obey signage in and around the work zones.
 Up to 50 people may be working at any given time, often using machinery.
 Trees will be removed and conditions may be hazardous to foot traffic at times.